Astronomy 102 – Exam 2 – Study Guide

 What is a red dwarf? (hint: this is not the British Sci-Fi Comedy)

-What supports a star (brown dwarf, main sequence, red giant, white dwarf, neutron star) from collapsing?
+What support stars (main sequence, red giant, white dwarf, neutron star) from collapsing?

-What evolutionary stages will a low, intermediate and high mass star go through from beginning to end?
+What evolutionary stages will very low, low, intermediate and high mass star go through from beginning to end?

 Know how to calculate the main sequence lifetime of a star.